 I was ecstatic.
 I played hooky from school, caught a fish (and was allowed to keep it) and discovered that I passed my driver’s test.
 Life doesn’t better than that on a school day, does it?

 I called up Doug to tell him the good news.
 He told me that he couldn’t believe that the Ohio National Guard would shoot students on a college campus.
 He was referring to Kent State, where four students were shot and killed that day.

 Yes, Thursday was the 40th anniversary of the Kent State shootings.

 I certainly will never forget May 4, 1970 — for many reasons — especially what transpired in Kent, Ohio.

 I will let more eloquent writers espouse about what the events meant to them, their families and friends and the United States of America.

 Me?
-I just want to make there are some moments in the past that should not be forgotten.
-I would love to hear from anyone — soccer fan or not — who has his or her own memories of May 4 some 48 years ago.
+I just want to make sure we don’t forget some moments in the past that should not be forgotten.
+I would love to hear from anyone — soccer fan or not — who has his or her own memories of May 4 some 47 years ago.